mckennapsean/dissertation/content/04-example.md

 consistently tag this information across all three papers.
 These meetings and iterative coding process were crucial to allow the design team to come to an agreement on our final codes.
-After a month of open coding the three papers, we consolidated the data together in a final meeting.
+After a month of open coding the three papers, we consolidated the data in a final meeting.

 ### Visualization Artifacts: Qualitative Coding